Survey-Buddy/surveybuddy-frontend/README.md

 #### **5. Frontend and Backend Source Control**

-- Commits were evenly distributed between the frontend and backend, with both repositories showing consistent activity and progress.
+- Commits were distributed between the frontend and backend, with both repositories showing consistent activity and progress.
 - Version control practices were applied uniformly across both sections, ensuring the same level of organisation and quality.

 #### **6. Source Control for Collaboration and Recovery**